pangeo-forge/pangeo-forge-azure-bakery/README.md

-# pangeo-forge Azure Bakery ☁️🍞
+# Pangeo Forge Azure Bakery ☁️🍞

 This repository serves as the provider of an Terraform Application which deploys the necessary infrastructure to provide a `pangeo-forge` Bakery on Azure